The Definition of “A Drink”

 Before discussing how much alcohol is “too much” (i.e., the limits of moderate drinking versus alcohol abuse), first we have to define what we mean by “a drink”.

 According to public health agencies in the U.S., a standard drink is defined as a serving that contains approximately 14 grams of ethyl alcohol.
-As illustrated below, this amount of alcohol is found in a 12 oz serving of beer, a 1.5 oz serving (“shot glass”) of hard liquor (e.g., vodka, scotch, vermouth, brandy, bourbon, rum, etc.), or a 5 oz. glass of wine.
+This amount of alcohol is found in a 12 oz serving of beer, a 1.5 oz serving (“shot glass”) of hard liquor (e.g., vodka, scotch, vermouth, brandy, bourbon, rum, etc.), or a 5 oz. glass of wine.

 The Definition of Moderate Alcohol Consumption